Homemade Authentic Taboon Bread Recipe

 Homemade Taboon Bread: An Authentic Recipe to Make at Home

-What is taboon bread?
+What is Taboon Bread?

 Taboon bread has existed for centuries and is a staple in many Middle Eastern countries, including Palestine, Jordan, and Lebanon.
 The word taboon can be translated to oven in Arabic, referring to the traditional clay or stone oven used for baking bread.
 The ovens are heated to very high temperatures, which gives the bread its signature crispy exterior and soft, chewy interior.
-Tab on bread is traditionally made primarily for Muskan, a chicken dish seasoned with Sumac.
+Taboon on bread is traditionally made primarily for Muskan, a chicken dish seasoned with Sumac.

 Of course, you could also use a pizza stone, but you must ensure the oven is scorching hot.
 My only challenge was that my range was set to a low temperature, which caused the dough to flatten more than I wanted.
 However, I didn’t want to risk changing the placement of the dough on the rocks, so I decided to make the bread slightly thicker.
 Despite this, the bread still came out delicious!